ds997/Mini_Project1/gitflow.md

 will contain an abridged version.
 Other developers should now clone the central repository and create a tracking branch for develop.When using the git-flow extension library, executing git flow init on an existing repo will create the develop branch

+## Feature Branches

+Each new feature should reside in its own branch, which can be pushed to the central repository for backup/collaboration.
+But, instead of branching off of master, feature branches use develop as their parent branch.
+When a feature is complete, it gets merged back into develop.
+Features should never interact directly with master.

+## Creating a feature branch

+Without the git-flow extensions: git checkout develop git checkout -b feature_branch

+When using the git-flow extension: git flow feature start feature_branch

+## Finishing a feature branch
+When you’re done with the development work on the feature, the next step is to merge the feature_branch into develop.

+Without the git-flow extensions: git checkout develop git merge feature_branch

+Using the git-flow extensions: git flow feature finish feature_branch
+Release Branches